WQLN-FM

-WQLN-FM (91.3 FM) is a National Public Radio member station serving Erie, Pennsylvania, United States.
-WQLN's studios and transmitter are located in Summit Township, south of the Erie city limits (but with an Erie mailing address), just slightly northeast of the shared studios of ABC affiliate WJET-TV (Channel 24) and Fox affiliate WFXP (Channel 66) off Peach Street (the road leading to the station is named Sesame Street).
+WQLN-FM (91.3 FM) is a non-commercial radio station licensed to Erie, Pennsylvania, United States.
+Co-owned with PBS station WQLN, the station carries a mixed public radio format of talk, classical and jazz.
+The studios and transmitter are in Summit Township, south of the Erie city limits (but with an Erie mailing address), adjacent to WJET-TV and WFXP off Peach Street (U.S. Route 19); WQLN's address is on Sesame Street, named for the popular PBS children's show.